-A page in Q.wiki always has the same structure and contains several essential elements.
-This article provides an overview of the different sections of a Q.wiki page.
+Every page in Q.wiki has a consistent structure and contains several fixed elements.
+This article gives you an overview of the four main areas of a Q.wiki page: page header, page content, right sidebar, and metadata section.

 Page Content

-This area is located at the very bottom of the page, below the content area, in the form of a table.
-If you want to change the metadata, click on edit (or suggest change and edit) and scroll all the way down.
-Detailed information about metadata can be found here:Use, create and modify metadata
+The metadata section is located as a table at the very bottom of the page, below the content area.
+To change the metadata, click Edit (or Suggest change and then Edit) and scroll all the way down.

 Was this article helpful?